 Outside the (semi)martingale setting, the problem of characterizing stably converging sequences is for the time being much more delicate.
-Within the framework of limit theorems for functionals of general Gaussian fields, a step in this direction appears in the paper \cite{pectud}, by Peccati and Tudor, where it is shown that central limit theorems (CLTs) involving sequences of multiple Wiener-It\^o integrals of order $\geq $ 2 are always stable.
-Such a result is indeed an immediate consequence of a general multidimensional CLT for chaotic random variables, and of the well-known fact that the first Wiener chaos of a Gaussian field coincides with the $L^2$-closed Gaussian space generated by the field itself (see \cite[Chapter 6]{np-book} for a general discussion of multidimensional CLTs on the Wiener space).
-Some distinguished applications of the results in \cite{pectud} appear e.g. in the two papers \cite{cnw, BNCP}, respectively by Corcuera {\it et al.} and by Barndorff-Nielsen {\it et al.}, where the authors establish stable limit theorems (towards a Gaussian mixture) for the power variations of pathwise stochastic integrals with respect to a Gaussian process with stationary increments.
+Within the framework of limit theorems for functionals of general Gaussian fields, a step in this direction appears in the paper \cite{pectud}, by Peccati and Tudor, where it is shown that central limit theorems (CLTs) involving sequences of multiple Wiener--It\^o integrals of order${}\geqslant{}2$ are always stable.
+Such a result is indeed an immediate consequence of a general multidimensional CLT for chaotic random variables, and of the well-known fact that the first Wiener chaos of a Gaussian field coincides with the $L^2$-closed Gaussian space generated by the field itself (see \cite{np-book}, Chapter~6, for a general discussion of multidimensional CLTs on the Wiener space).
+Some distinguished applications of the results in \cite{pectud} appear, for example, in the two papers \cite{cnw,BNCP}, respectively, by Corcuera et al. and by Barndorff-Nielsen et al., where the authors establish stable limit theorems (toward a Gaussian mixture) for the power variations of pathwise stochastic integrals with respect to a Gaussian process with stationary increments.
 See \cite{noupecwei} for applications to the weighted variations of an iterated Brownian motion.
-See \cite{boupec} for some quantitative analogous of the findings of \cite{pectud} for functionals of a Poisson measure.
+See \cite{boupec} for some quantitative analogues of the findings of \cite{pectud} for functionals of a Poisson measure.

-Albeit useful for many applications, the results proved in \cite{pectud} do not provide any intrinsic criterion for stable convergence towards Gaussian mixtures.
-In particular, the applications developed in \cite{ BNCP, cnw, noupecwei} basically require that one is able to represent a given sequence of functionals as the combination of three components -- one converging in probability to some non-trivial random element, one living in a finite sum of Wiener chaoses and one vanishing in the limit -- so that the results from \cite{pectud} can be directly applied.
-This is in general a highly non-trivial task, and such a strategy is technically too demanding to be put into practice in several situations (for instance, when the chaotic decomposition of a given functional cannot be easily computed or assessed).
+Albeit useful for many applications, the results proved in \cite{pectud} do not provide any intrinsic criterion for stable convergence toward Gaussian mixtures.
+In particular, the applications developed in \cite{BNCP,cnw,noupecwei} basically require that one is able to represent a given sequence of functionals as the combination of three components---one converging in probability to some nontrivial random element, one living in a~finite sum of Wiener chaoses and one vanishing in the limit---so that the results from \cite{pectud} can be directly applied.
+This is in general a highly nontrivial task, and such a strategy is technically too demanding to be put into practice in several situations (e.g., when the chaotic decomposition of a given functional cannot be easily computed or assessed).